UMAprotocol/UMIPs/UMIPs/umip-112.md

 startTimestamp:1622527200, maxBaseIntegrations:15, maxBonusIntegrations:3, bonusMinValue:$1,000,000, bonusIntegrationsMultiplier:3.00, floorIntegrations:3
 ```

 If a contract deployer incorrectly formats or simply does not provide one of the parameters above, it will default to the following values.
+This means that if no ancillary data is present, the value returned should be 0.

 * `startTimestamp` (timestamp of contract deployment)
-* `maxBaseIntegrations` (???)
+* `maxBaseIntegrations` (0)
 * `maxBonusIntegrations` (0)
 * `bonusMinValue` ($0)
 * `bonusIntegrationsMultiplier` (0.00)